DeluxeMCDev/Server/readme.md

 For the Folia server, use the local IP to block external access to your backend server.
 For the Waterfall/NullCordX server, use your public IP so that players can connect directly.

 We use a proxy to ensure that we have a fallback service in case the server crashes.

+# Reserve Backup Server (Named "Queue")

+If the server stays offline for 24 hours, players in the waiting room will be moved to the reserved backup server.
+I suggest designating the backup server as either a queue or a lobby.